xXxPMWxXx/Bridgify/README.md

 - Install accordingly for mac and windows and extract to desired location (https://docs.flutter.dev/get-started/install)
 - Please note to have VSCode already installed
 - #### Windows:
-- Navigate to "flutter\bin" and copy its path
+- Navigate to "flutter\bin" and copy its path within the previously chosen location
 - Edit environment variables for your account to include the copied path in "Path" entry
 ![image](https://github.com/xXxPMWxXx/Bridgify/assets/64420980/4042307f-77b8-4146-bdde-210c709fe794)
 - fun 'flutter --version' from the console window